Kelechi-Okorie/alx-higher_level_programming/0x0A-python-inheritance/README.md

 File 3-is_kind_of_class.py - returns True if the object is an instance of, or if the object is an instance of a class that inherits from the specified class, otherwise return False
 File 4-inherits_from.py - returns true if the object is an instance of a class that inherited (directory or indirectory) from the specified class, otherwise return false
 File 5-base_geometry.py - an empty class BaseGeomtry
 File 6-base_geometry.py - defines an area that raises Exception with the message area() is not implemented
+File 7-base_geometry.py, tests/7-base_geometry.txt - class BaseGeometry based on 6-base_geometry.py